mixxedxyz/Path-of-Exile-AutoPot/README.md

 .
 Configure your screen areas
 .
 See how the utility behaves in real gameplay
 .
 Decide for yourself if it fits your playstyle

 ---

-## Setup Guide

-### 1.1 Download AutoPod
-Download the latest AutoPod release and extract the files if needed.

-### 1.2 Start the Application
-Launch **AutoPod** and wait until the interface is fully loaded.

-### 1.3 Activate Your Trial or License
-Enter your license key to activate AutoPod.

-If you are a new user, you can start with the **free 24-hour trial license**.

----